regolith-linux/regolith-i3-config/README.md

-# regolith-i3-gaps-config
+# regolith-i3-config

-This repo is for Regolith-specific configuration for i3-gaps.
+This repo is for Regolith-specific configuration for i3wm and variants.